JackLemere/DataKind-Financial-Inclusion-2025/Canada Job Vacancy Analysis/README.md

 # Analysis Process

 Before beginning this analysis, I first decided to try to really understand the objective in detail by diving deep into what financial inclusion and economic opportunity meant in Canada.
 I highlighted definitions, clear examples, and then brainstormed what may be promoting or hindering access to these examples.
 This gave me a better idea of what kind of data to seek out.
-DataKind has kindly provided some examples of this, which included:
+DataKind has kindly provided some examples of this, which include:

 - Job availability: Access to employment that offers fair wages and benefits.
 - Entrepreneurship: Opportunities to start and grow businesses (e.g. access credit or loans).